 This philosophy made a lasting impact on me.

-Given that I had decided before the age of 10 that I couldn’t be an artist, it was like finding the other half of my soul.
+Given that I had decided before the age of 10 that I couldn’t be an artist, it was shocking that others considered me an artist!
 I had always been creating… painting, sewing, scrapbooking, crafting.
 But I didn’t identify myself as an artist.

 Teaching art gave me a voice for all my passions.
 More than that, because of my experience and education in other areas, I found that I am a BETTER art teacher!
 I learned the elements and principles of art, not from a textbook, but from using them in stage design!
 I learned about sculpture and three-dimensional art, not from a classroom, but from how they would play to an audience as a prop or a costume.
 I learned about graphic design, not from a class assignment, but from working in public relations as a graphic designer.